GreatArkStudios/TXE-1.6.5-Src/README.md

 @Author Eric Zhu

-Special Thanks Turk4n of CodeCall.net, Mashiko SWAI of Say font chooser and TXE Math powered by LogicStuffs.
+Special Thanks Turk4n of CodeCall.net, Mashiko SWAI of Say font chooser, icons from <a href="http://www.visualpharm.com/must_have_icon_set/">VisualPhram</a> and TXE Math powered by LogicStuffs.

 TXE-1.6.5-Src